Nina Dobrev, Ian Somerhalder Reuniting For New Project After ‘Vampire Diaries’

 None of the stars’ representatives or the stars themselves have confirmed that they are reuniting for another TV series or a movie, so fans of The Vampire Diaries should not get their hopes high to see Nina Dobrev sharing screen space with Ian Somerhalder.

-After her portrayal of Becky Clearidge in the recently released xXx: Return of Xander Cage, Nina Dobrev is currently busy with Departure, Flatliners and Crash Pad.
+After her portrayal of Becky Clearidge in the recently released xXx: Return of Xander Cage, Nina Dobrev is currently busy with Departure, Flatliners, and Crash Pad.
 Based on her upcoming films, it will be extremely difficult for her to make time for a new project that will feature her alongside Ian Somerhalder.
 On the other hand, future projects of Ian are not revealed to his fans at this moment.

 Do you think Nina Dobrev and Ian Somerhalder should reunite after The Vampire Diaries for another project?
 Sound off your views in the comments below.